elephantscale/es-training-new/course-outlines/accenture/NiFi.md

 ## Lab environment

 * A working environment will be provided for students.
 Students would need a SSH client and a browser to access the cluster.
-* Zero Install: There is no need to install HBase software on students’ machines!
+* Zero Install: There is no need to install HBase software on students' machines!

 ## Course Outline